Micky Van De Ven Scout Report At Tottenham Hotspur 2025/2026: Time For A New Environment? – Player Analysis

 He is very similar to Virgil van Dijk in how he gives the opponent space and then moves in quickly when he senses you are too far from the ball, like we see here versus Bukayo Saka.

-This is one of the examples of him timing his tackle correctly, unlike the first image of him being left in the dust.
+This is one of the examples of him timing his tackle correctly, unlike the first image, where he is left in the dust.